socrata/dev.socrata.com/docs/transforms/to_floating_timestamp.md

 ##### Function: `to_floating_timestamp`
 ```
+  Turn an absolute point in time into a timestamp in the given time zone.

   Turn a text value into a floating datetime.
 "Floating" means the timezone
   isn't specified, ie: the time "floats" depending on where you are.